kj3moraes/rusticade/README.md

 # rusticade

-A terminal-based arcade.
+A fullterminal-based arcade.
 Play games like

 - Space Invaders
 - Breakout